joaomgcd/AutoToolsWebScreens/README.md

 [Here](demos/cardlist/cardlist.html)'s an example of a screen where multiple variables are used.
 Take a look at the source code of the page for some examples.

 # Web Screen Functions
 AutoTools automatically creates some convenience JavaScript functions for you so it's easier to do certain things with the data from Web Screen Variables.
+You can check out all of the functions [here](autotoolsfunctions.js).
 Here are a few of the main ones:

 *   **AutoTools.sendCommand(command, prefix)** - Allows you to send an AutoApps command. **prefix** is optional and if present will prepend **=:=** to the command.
 Example: **<div onclick="AutoTools.sendCommand('hello!')">Say Hello</div>** will send the "hello" command when clicked.
 *   **AutoTools.isSet(varName)** - returns true if the Web Screen Variable with the provide name is set, false otherwise